-Many people continue to view their guru or their spiritual leader as being infallible even when overwhelming evidence points in the exact opposite direction.
-To avoid facing the painful reality, some followers interpret the facts of their leaders conduct in creative ways to explain them away somehow.
+Many people continue to view their guru or their spiritual leader as being infallible even when overwhelming evidence points in the exact opposite direction!
+To avoid facing the painful reality, some followers interpret the facts of their leader’s bad conduct in creative ways to explain them away somehow.
 It happens.
 One has to only read the newspapers and the Internet sites to discover all the information there.
 Spirituality and selling of wisdom is a huge business.
 The behavior of spiritual leaders can be analyzed from that perspective for a more complete understanding of the business of enlightenment.

-Of course, we need to understand each others’ humanity and even forgive friends, teachers, and gurus when they have made mistakes in judgement.
-I am not criticizing the whole spiritual arena but simply pointing out the importance of objectively and rationally assessing situations involving marketing of wisdom by the spiritual leaders of the day, whoever they may be and in whatever religious or spiritual tradition.
+Of course, we need to understand each other’s humanity and even forgive friends, teachers, and gurus when they have made mistakes in judgement.
+I am not criticizing the whole spiritual arena but simply pointing out the importance of objectively and rationally assessing situations involving marketing of wisdom by the spiritual leaders of the day, whoever they may be, and in whatever religious or spiritual tradition.

-The need to remain loyal to our own intelligence and common sense when analyzing facts and situations, even when it comes to spiritual teachers, is important.
+The need to stay loyal to our own intelligence and common sense when analyzing facts and situations, even when it comes to spiritual teachers, is important.
 To put another human being on a constant pedestal, even if that person is a guru or a spiritual teacher, is not fair to either that person or our own self.

 Who is the ultimate Guru, other than our own Heart?
-This is the sacred Truth that we should grasp firmly and make it our own.
+This is the sacred Truth that we should grasp firmly and make our own.